 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-However, MS affects each person differently and can range from mild to severe.
-That’s why the diagnosis is often difficult to pin down.
+However, MS affects each person differently and can range from mild to severe, often making a diagnosis difficult to pin down.

 “Not everyone with MS exhibits the same symptoms,” explains neurologist Robert Bermel, MD.
 “And there is no standard test to confirm an MS diagnosis.”

-Dr. Bermel lists four potential early signs of MS that shouldn’t be ignored:
+There are four potential early signs of MS that shouldn’t be ignored.